 Directly after creating your record type, you need to add the record type object security.
 Once you save the object security, the record type will open in a new tab by default.

-As you continue to modify and define your record type you may encounter guidance.
+As you continue to modify and define your record type, you may encounter guidance.
 Appian design guidance reinforces best practice design patterns that should be implemented in your objects.
-Guidance is calculated while editing expressions within the record type or when a precedent of the record type is updated.
+Guidance is calculated while you're editing expressions within the record type or when you update a precedent of the record type.